Jean, Grand Duke of Luxembourg: Marriage

+They were married in Luxembourg on 9 April 1953, first in the Hall of Ceremonies at the Grand Ducal Palace, later in Luxembourg's Notre-Dame Cathedral.
+The marriage put an end to the tensions between Luxembourg and Belgium which arose from 1918 to 1920 when there had been a threat of annexation.

+The newlyweds were given Betzdorf Castle in Betzdorf in the eastern part of the grand duchy as their residence.
+The couple had five children, 22 grandchildren and 28 great-grandchildren.

+Together with his wife, his parents and his sister Elisabeth, Jean took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.

 Reign

 Jean was named Lieutenant-Representative of the Grand Duchess on 28 April 1961.
 He became Grand Duke when his mother, Grand Duchess Charlotte, abdicated on 12 November 1964.
 The same day, he was made a General of the Armed Forces of Luxembourg.

 From the beginning of his reign, Grand Duke Jean's priorities included the well-being of his people and the completion of European unity.
 In the words of President Georges Pompidou of France, "If Europe had to choose a hereditary president, it would certainly be the Grand Duke of Luxembourg".
 Indeed, during his reign Grand Duke Jean saw Luxembourg transformed from a minor industrial contributor into an international financial centre.
 In 1986, he was honoured with the Charlemagne Prize in Aachen for his efforts towards European integration.

 The Grand Duke's reign was one of the most prosperous periods in the history of the Grand Duchy of Luxembourg.
 The degree of stability in the country's politics, economy and social life was without precedent, thanks in part to the influence of the Grand Duke and his wife.
 He abdicated on 7 October 2000, and was succeeded on the throne by his son Henri.

 Luxembourg's museum of modern art Mudam was officially named "Musée d'Art Moderne Grand-Duc Jean" to commemorate his reign which lasted 36 years.
 It was inaugurated in his presence in July 2006.